nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Listing ingredients needed for the selected dish : `list_ingredients`
 Lists out the ingredients needed along with the quantity for a specific dish

-Format: `list_ingredients DISH_INDEX`
+Format: `list_ingredients index/DISH_INDEX`

 Example:
-- list followed by list_ingredients 1 lists the ingredients of the 1st dish on the menu
+- list followed by list_ingredients index/1 lists the ingredients of the 1st dish on the menu
 ```
 +-------------------------------------------------------+
 |Dish: chicken rice                                     |